10 Toxic Things Covert Narcissist Mothers Say Often

 How to recognize a covert narcissistic mother?

-Recognizing a covert narcissistic mother can be challenging because they’re skilled at hiding their toxic behavior behind a facade of care and concern.
-Look for signs like emotional manipulation, exaggerated acts of care, and a victim mentality.
-They often use subtle tactics like guilt-tripping, passive-aggressive behavior, and emotional blackmail to maintain control.
-If you find yourself constantly walking on eggshells or feeling indebted to your mother for basic acts of parenting, these could be red flags.
+Covert narcissistic mothers are skilled at hiding their toxic behavior behind a facade of care and concern.
+To reveal their true nature, look for emotional manipulation, exaggerated acts of care, and a victim mentality.
+They also use guilt-tripping, passive-aggressive behavior, and emotional blackmail.

 Final Words